 Jesus opens the doors of the incarcerated hearts and your compassionate gift today provides the earthly means to bring a heavenly result!

-It was in 1980 when UPMI founders were invited to visit a local prison in Alabama.
+It was in 1980, Richard & Carolyn Bland, UPMI founders were invited to visit a local prison in Alabama.
 After this visit the Holy Spirit pressed upon their hearts that the inmates were hungering and thirsting to know about Jesus Christ.
-This began the first delivery of literature by UPMI into the prison of two-hundred copies of Desire of Ages and Steps to Christ delivered to the prison chaplain for the inmates.
+This began the first delivery of literature by UPMI into the prison of two-hundred copies of The Desire of Ages and Steps to Christ delivered to the prison chaplain for the inmates.
 The prison chaplain was so greatly impressed by these books that he requested one thousand more copies!

-A small group was then organized from several local churches.
+Thereafter, the Blands organized a small group from several local churches.
 This was the beginning of United Prison Ministries.
 In just over a year, UPM grew from one to nine prisons per week with 110 volunteers.
 In 1984, UPM expanded to other states.
 In 1989, after visiting prisons in Russia, Romania, Ukraine, and Norway and giving thousands of spiritual books throughout, United Prison Ministries became United Prison Ministries International (UPMI).
 Eventually UPMI reached hundreds of prisons around the world such as Russia, Romania, Ukraine, Africa, India, Canada, France, Indonesia, Philippines, plus many more.

-UPMI is currently reaching into over three thousand prisons in all 50 states and has distributed more than 76 million Bibles, Bible lessons, and life changing books free of charge to prisoners around the world.
+UPMI is currently reaching into over four thousand prisons in all 50 states and has distributed more than 78 million Bibles, Bible lessons, and life changing books free of charge to prisoners around the world.
 Now, countless prisoners have made a decision for Christ and are keeping His Ten Commandments because of your prayers and giving.

-To provide a Christian work environment and biblically based programs to reduce recidivism and meet the needs of ex-offenders and at-risk youth (children of inmates/ex-offenders).
-WE GO BY THE BOOK- The Bible.
-The Bible is the foundation for all doctrine and faith-based Christian principles implemented at UPMI.
+The Bible is the foundation for all doctrine and faith-based Christian principles implemented by UPMI.
 Our responsibility is to allow the Spirit of God to work through us; to make the Word of God so desirable that all whom we serve might understand true freedom in Christ Jesus.

-UPMI's vision is to take its programs worldwide helping as many prisoners as possible find Christ, while helping them transition back into society as positive productive citizens.
+UPMI's vision is to provide life-changing programs to all who will receive and accept The Good News, helping as many prisoners as possible find Christ, while helping them transition back into society as positive productive citizens.

 BOARD OF DIRECTORS